svalinn/DAGMC/fluka/README.rst

 read in early enough for material assignments to be set up programmatically in a user-defined function.

-Another issue with the lfluka link method is that creating a cmake system for it will require expertise, assuming it's possible.

 Planning
 --------
-This work is reviewed and updated weekly or biweekly.
+This work is reviewed and updated frequently.
 The following sections provide an overview of how the code project is to be planned, tracked, tested, and documented.